bhavyabhut/home-service-provider/README.md

 # Final Year Project

 ## Project Overview
-Home service provider project means the facilities-based carrier or reseller with which the customer contracts for the provision of mobile telecommunications services.Users can create an account and log in.
-They can  find the best services nearby users or across the worldwide and different types of categories provided by our app with a chart visualization
+The **Home Service Provider** project refers to the facilities-based carrier or reseller with whom the customer contracts for the provision of mobile telecommunications services.
+Users can create an account and log in.
+They can use our app's chart visualisation to find the best services near them or around the world, as well as different types of categories.

 ## [Live](https://home-services-bhavya.herokuapp.com/) demo